FC Bayern Munich: Domestic dominance and continental treble (2000s–2010s)

-Flick era (2019–2021)
+Return to German coaches (2019–2024)

-Hansi Flick joined Bayern Munich on 1 July 2019 as an assistant coach.
-Under Kovač, Bayern was off to a slow start in the league and after a 5–1 loss to Frankfurt, Kovač and Bayern parted ways on 3 November 2019 with Flick being promoted to interim manager.
-After a satisfying spell as interim coach, Bayern announced on 22 December 2019 that Flick would remain in charge until the end of season.
-Bayern's performances on the pitch picked up noticeably and in April 2020, the club agreed with Flick to a new permanent contract through 2023.
-Under Flick the club won the league, having played the most successful leg of a Bundesliga season in history, and went on to claim the cup, thus completing the club's 13th domestic double.
-In the Champions League, Bayern reached their first final since 2013, en route beating FC Barcelona 8–2 in the quarter-finals and Lyon 3–0 in the semi-final.
-In the final, which was held in Lisbon behind closed doors due to the severity of COVID-19 pandemic, they defeated Paris Saint-Germain 1–0.
+Kovač was sacked after a 5–1 loss to Eintracht Frankfurt, with Hansi Flick being promoted to interim manager in November 2019.
+After a satisfying spell as interim, Bayern announced a month later that Flick would remain in charge.
+Under Flick, the club won the league, having played the most successful second half of a Bundesliga season in history, winning all but one match, which was drawn.
+The club also won the cup, completing the club's 13th domestic double.
+In the Champions League, Bayern reached their first final since 2013, having beaten Barcelona 8–2 in the quarter-finals.
+Bayern defeated Paris Saint-Germain 1–0 in the final, which was held in Lisbon behind closed doors due to the COVID-19 pandemic.
 Former PSG player Kingsley Coman scored the only goal of the match.
-With the victory, they became the second European club to complete the seasonal treble in two different seasons, matching the 2014–15 FC Barcelona team.
+Bayern became the second European club after Barcelona to complete the seasonal treble in two different seasons.